-When Reuters (now Reuters Thompson) needed a coaxial connector to fit their newly designed co-axial cable, they approached all the mainstream manufacturers with unsatisfactory results.
+When Reuters (now Thomson-Reuters) needed a coaxial connector to fit their newly designed co-axial cable, they approached all the mainstream manufacturers with unsatisfactory results.
 Hughes Electronics responded positively producing prototypes within 8 weeks and production units in 10 weeks.
 The resulting product connector was deployed in every bank and dealing room globally to carry Reuters Financial Information to world financial markets.

 When CSA Antenna, one of the largest antenna manufacturers in Europe, were sub contracted by AT&T to produce an Antenna system for the roll out of their Wireless Communications systems, they needed a high specification TNC connection system that could facilitate communications from the main satellite dish and transmit to sub antennas for local environments, Hughes Electronics responded with a radical new homogenised connector design that acted as a TNC interface and an antenna for local environments in one simple product.
 The resulting product was deployed in the USA and African continent systems.